Lorenzo Sousa Debarbieri: Books

 He has published numerous books and articles on economics, entrepreneurship, business, sociology, investment banking, etc. Among them is "El Capital Ausente" which he co-authored and is considered one of the best 65 Peruvian books in the last 500 years by the National Library of Peru,"The Iron Horse of Machu Picchu"; Mi Viaje por los Emprendimientos 1985–2015; Banca de Inversion en el Peru (Co- authored with Rafael Lopez Aliaga); and also he was mentioned in James B. Sherwood's book "The Orient Express."

 Political activity

-He has organized and advised in several presidential election campaigns (ad honorem), he has also advised economy ministers in budget and structural reforms matters, he is not affiliated to any particular political party.
+He has organized and advised in several presidential election campaigns (ad honorem), he has also advised economy ministers in budget and matters structural reforms, he is not affiliated to any particular political party.

 Personal life

 His interests include protecting tropical forests, innovation, social inclusion, and accelerating startups.
 He enjoys traveling and ocean cruising.

+Mr Sousa counts with the Honorific Distinction of Cavalire of the Republic of Itlay.